Sydnee77/Project-1---ELK-Stack/README.md

 These Beats allow us to collect the following information from each machine:  System logs, events, performance, etc.
 #### In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.
+The Beats allow us to collect machine health, performance, system logs, events and so on from each machine.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: